balanced/balanced.github.com/_posts/2014-01-23-state-machines.md

 - engineering
 ---

-## State machines - How Balanced controls funds flow
+## State machines - How Balanced Controls Funds Flow

 In our [previous blog post about the Ledger](http://blog.balancedpayments.com/the-ledger/) we talked about how balanced (little 'b' denoting the app rather than Balanced the system/business which spans many applications) is at its heart an accounting app.